manuc66/node-hp-scan-to/README.md

 All scanned files are written to the volume `/scan`, the filename can be changed with the `PATTERN` environment variable.
 For the correct permissions to the volume set the environment variables `PUID` and `PGID`.

-The name shown on the printer's display is the hostname of the docker container, which defaults to a random value so you may want to specify it via the `-hostname` argument.
+The name shown on the printer's display is the hostname of the docker container, which defaults to a random value, so you may want to specify it via the `-hostname` argument.

 Example for docker:
 ```sh